 Animals Australia has long opposed the practice of pig dogging, but efforts to ban the 'sport' have been quashed by the rural hunting lobby.
 ABC's 7.30 program recently threw a public spotlight onto this dark practice, thanks to our colleague group, Animal Liberation NSW.
 The evidence aired on national TV was damning.

-With media exposure and pressure from newly informed members of the public, the NSW, QLD and NT Governments will be forced to respond.
+With media exposure and pressure from newly informed members of the public, the NSW and QLD Governments will be forced to respond.
 Please sign this urgent letter to outlaw the brutal 'sport' of pig dogging.